Thousands camp in Guatemala as Mexico blocks migrant path

 Honduran Darlin Mauricio Mejía joined a dozen other migrants for a splash on the banks of the Guatemalan side of the river early Sunday.

-Playfully, he shouted out to the guardsmen: Can we step into Mexico to grab some mangos to eat?
+Playfully, he shouted out to the guardsmen: asking if they could cross into Mexico to grab some mangos to eat.

 One of the guardsmen responded, curtly: “Let’s go to immigration and they’ll help you there.”

-Maria Verza reported from Ciudad Hidalgo, Mexico.
+Associated Press writer Sonia Perez D. reported this story in Tecun Uman, Guatemala, and AP writer Maria Verza reported from Ciudad Hidalgo, Mexico.